Group Practices

 The image will evoke completely different things in different people and this is part of what this experience is showing.
 It simultaneously shines a light on the common themes, emotions and experiences that connect everyone in their humanity and how deeply personal everyone’s experiences are.

-Religion and spirituality often use Gods and storytelling to encourage people to behave in the way the religion idealises – by promising punishment or inspiring transcendence.
+Religion and spirituality often use Gods and storytelling to encourage people to behave in the way the religion idealises, by promising punishment or inspiring transcendence.

-When it comes to Gods or Deities, you can use them to find the place within yourself that resonates with these beings and use it as an inspiration to cultivate the qualities that you admire within yourself.
+When it comes to Gods or Deities, you can use them to find the place within yourself that resonates with these beings and use it as an inspiration to cultivate the qualities that you admire in them within yourself.

 Rather than reifying these qualities by projecting them onto others, you are allowing them to express themselves through your own inner world.

-This can be done by finding the imagery that resonates with you most deeply.
-The trick is to not fall into a place of wishing you were different, but to find the part of you that truly desires this way of being and finds it resonant and inspiring to be in touch with it.
+The trick is to find the part of you that truly desires this way of being and finds it resonant and inspiring to be in touch with it.

-It also opens a doorway to see these Gods and deities in a different light – rather than expecting them to be perfect, or assuming that they are, you can see them as expressions of a certain way of being.
+It also opens a doorway to see these Gods and deities in a different light.
+Rather than expecting them to be perfect, or assuming that they are, you can see them as expressions of a certain way of being.
 The Buddha as an expression of calm clarity and detachment, Jung as an expression of immersive wisdom, Kali as an expression of feminine power.

-Or you can find images of Gods, deities, inspirational figures and archetypes that you are attracted to and would like to be able to embody some of their traits.
+Spend some time to see if you can find images of Gods, deities, inspirational figures and archetypes that you are attracted to and would like to be able to embody some of their traits.

 When you are choosing Gods, deities, archetypes or inspirational figures, find images that you feel express their best traits.
 Some questions to help you dig deeper into the reason you are drawn to them: